magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 # Vue.js
-Magpie is based on a JavaScript framwork called [Vue.js](https://vuejs.org).
+Magpie is based on a JavaScript framework called [Vue.js](https://vuejs.org).
 To learn how magpie works, it is thus beneficial to take a brief look at Vue.js first.

 Vue.js allows you to compose a web application out of small self-contained components, that you can re-use and share with other people.